apache/kudu/docs/design-docs/cfile.md

 A CFile is composed of a header, a variable number of blocks, and a footer.
-There are a few different types of blocks, each with a different format: data blocks, nullable data blocks, index blocks, and dictionary blocks.
+There are a few different types of blocks, each with a different format: data blocks, nullable data blocks, array data blocks, index blocks, and dictionary blocks.

 Data blocks consist of a sequence of consecutive values.
 Each value is assigned an ordinal index, or offset, which is unique within the CFile.
 Thus, a block can